johnlpage/UniBench/reporting/report.md

 ### Description

+In this test we insert 24GB of data (6.2 Million 4 KB documents) using differing network write batch sizes to illustrate the impact batching writes for ingestion.
+We use 48 threads loading in parallel.

 MongoDB allows you to send multiple write operations to the database in a single network request.
-As of MongoDB 8.0 these can even be writes to different colleciotns.
-Conversely, when using simply insertOne(), replaceOne() ( or save() in Spring Data) then each document is sent individually.
-This not only incurs a network round trip per document but also needs each document to independently wait for durability, requiring a network round trip to a secondary and awaiting a periodic disk flush on the secondary and primary.
+From MongoDB 8.0 onwards these can even be written to different collections.
+Conversely, when using simple insertOne(), replaceOne() (Or save() in Spring Data) then each document is sent individually.
+This not only incurs a network round trip per document but also needs each document to independently wait for durability, awaiting a periodic disk flush on the secondary and primary.

-When you send multiple write operations in a single network call, then the cost of the durability is shared between all the documents; there can be a little overhead for a larger batch whilst waiting for the whole batch to be processed, this still results in much higher throughput, albeit with some additional latency.
+When you send multiple write operations as a single network call, then the overhead of the durability is shared between all the documents; there can be a little cpu overhead for a larger batch whilst waiting for the whole batch to be processed, this still results in much higher throughput, albeit with some additional latency.

-When processing single writes or smaller batches, you can use more threads/async toincrease concurrency, but it is still far less efficient.
+When processing single writes or smaller batches, you can use more threads/async to increase concurrency, but it is still far less efficient than even small batches.

-In this test we insert 24GB of data ( 6.2 Million 4 KB documents ) using
-differing network write batch sizes to illustrate the impact of not incorrectly batching writes for ingestion.
-We use 48 threads loading in parallel.

 ### Performance